-Almost everybody attached with the tourism industry speaks English.
+Almost everybody related to the tourism industry speaks English.

-The population of Balinese people is around four million, and the local religion is Hinduism.
+Balinese population is around four million, and the local religion is Hinduism.
 Religion and culture is a unity that cannot be separated in Bali.

 Religion has big impact in Balinese daily life.
 Various kinds of religious ceremonies are commonly found at the temples, either large or small.
 A small temple can be found in each home for devotions and offerings to the gods.